-A loan is cash, assets, a security or other liquid assets, which is given to another party for the loan value future repayment with interest or other agreed financial liabilities.
-A loan can be formalised as a one-time sum or a credit limit without term within an agreed maximum amount.
-Prior to concluding a loan transaction, the loan terms and conditions are agreed.
+A loan is cash, assets, security or other liquid assets, which is given to another party for the loan value future repayment with interest or other agreed financial liabilities.
+A loan can be formalised as a one-time sum or a credit line within an agreed maximum amount.
+Prior to concluding a loan transaction, the loan terms and conditions are agreed upon by the parties.
 If the creditor needs collateral for sense of security, then this will be established in the loan conditions.
-Most loans have fixed covenants, like maximum interest rate and repayment term.
+Most loans have certain covenants, like pre-agreed interest rate and repayment term.

 Reasons for taking a loan

 A company goes through different stages in its development characterised by different main tasks, financial management particularities and other contingencies.
 These are characterised by a common denominator – companies focused on growth need capital to realise their potential, which is used to finance the main activity or investments.
 Both equity and debt capital may be used for financing – usually debt capital i.e. a loan is preferred.
 When it comes to loan types, Baltic companies mostly use loan, leasing or bonds to raise additional capital.

 Traditionally, Baltic companies have raised capital from credit institutions, whose terms or covenants are often rigid and may not always consider the particularities of the projects.
 So an ambitious project may be left without financing from the credit institutions.
 Usually, this happens for two reasons.
 A project may be left without funding due to credit institutions’ regulatory framework and strict transaction terms, and the company applying for a loan might not fit the bank’s parameters.
 Secondly, raising capital may turn out to be too costly for the entrepreneur.
 Therefore, investors also operate on the loan market, who provide financing service for companies in different stages of development.